tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 > One of the most powerful abilities of A.I. language models is quickly summarizing large amounts of text.
 >
-> I’ve used A.I. programs to “read" long articles for me, and summarize dense academic papers.
+> I've used A.I. programs to “read" long articles for me, and summarize dense academic papers.
 Usually they get the broad strokes right, even if some of the details are missing.
 >
 > This power really shines when you combine it with other A.I. abilities, like transcribing audio and video recordings.
-Suddenly it becomes possible to condense a two-hour podcast into bullet points, or get a concise summary of a work meeting _while you’re still in the meeting._
+Suddenly it becomes possible to condense a two-hour podcast into bullet points, or get a concise summary of a work meeting _while you're still in the meeting._
 >
-> If you’re bored of reading this newsletter, you could ask ChatGPT or Bing to summarize the rest of it for you, or to rewrite it as a jaunty limerick.
-I promise I won’t be offended.
+> If you're bored of reading this newsletter, you could ask ChatGPT or Bing to summarize the rest of it for you, or to rewrite it as a jaunty limerick.
+I promise I won't be offended.

 Asking AI chatbots for summaries of long articles is how I frequently use AI as well.
 Here are a few scenarios where I ask AI to summarize content:

 * Summarize a Reddit or Hacker News thread that has a lengthy number of comments.
-* Summarize a long news article that takes too long to get to the point.
+* Summarize a long *New York Times* article that takes too long to get to the point.
 * Summarize a journal article from a publication such as _Technical Communication Journal_ (getting to the conclusion and argument more quickly).
-* Summarize the comments thread for a lengthy bug.
+* Summarize the comments thread on a lengthy bug.

 {% include ads.html %}

 ## Adjusting the simplicity levels of the explanation

 Beyond merely providing summaries, AI tools are excellent at _simplifying_ complex concepts, making the content understandable for second-grade reading levels or similar.
 For example, suppose you paste in an academic journal article and ask it for a summary, but the summary is still opaque and hard to understand.
-You could ask the AI to explain it like you’re 5 years old, or explain it like you’re a high schooler, or to just provide a simpler explanation.
+You could ask the AI to explain it like you're 5 years old, or explain it like you're a high schooler, or to just provide a simpler explanation.
 AI tools often do an amazing job at simplification.

-Additionally, I often ask AI tools to provide concrete examples as a way of clarifying concepts.
-Reading 10 concrete examples of any concept usually clears it up.
 Kevin Roose explains how he uses ChatGPT to simplify concepts:

-> For the last few months, I’ve been using ChatGPT as my personal tutor every time I get curious about a new topic.
-If it’s, say, fractional reserve banking, I’ll start by asking ChatGPT to “explain fractional reserve banking at a high school level."
-(Or, if I’m still confused, “at a middle school level.")
+> For the last few months, I've been using ChatGPT as my personal tutor every time I get curious about a new topic.
+If it's, say, fractional reserve banking, I'll start by asking ChatGPT to “explain fractional reserve banking at a high school level."
+(Or, if I'm still confused, “at a middle school level.")
 >
-> ChatGPT and other A.I. chatbots do well with these types of prompts, using their skills at **natural language processing**, as long as you don’t ask about very recent events or extremely obscure topics.
+> ChatGPT and other A.I. chatbots do well with these types of prompts, using their skills at **natural language processing**, as long as you don't ask about very recent events or extremely obscure topics.
 Calling on an infinitely patient, zero-cost tutor to guide me through new subjects feels like a superpower.
 Used properly, [they can be amazing teaching tools](https://www.nytimes.com/2023/01/12/technology/chatgpt-schools-teachers.html). ([How Should I Use A.I.
 Chatbots Like ChatGPT?](https://www.nytimes.com/2023/03/30/technology/ai-chatbot-chatgpt-uses-work-life.html))

 {: .tip}

 Kevin Roose and Casey Newton have a tech podcast called [Hard Fork](https://www.nytimes.com/column/hard-fork), which covers AI and other tech topics.
-It’s my favorite podcast to listen to.
+It's my favorite podcast to listen to.

+Additionally, I often ask AI tools to provide concrete examples as a way of clarifying concepts.
+Reading 10 concrete examples of any concept usually clears it up.

 {% include random_ad4.html %}

 ## Experimenting with summaries

-To experiment with summaries, I decided to compare Claude’s summaries against the chapter summaries in my API course.
+To experiment with summaries, I decided to compare Claude's summaries against the chapter summaries in my API course.
 I already had chapter descriptions written for the 18 chapters in the course.
 The chapter descriptions preface each chapter.
 I uploaded each chapter PDF to  Claude and asked it to do the following:

 <div class="chat">
 Provide a 1 paragraph summary of this chapter.
 This summary will appear as a high-level description of the chapter's contents.
 Don't refer to the chapter as "This chapter provides..."
 Write the summary's main points directly.